mdeblaauw/lightSwitcher/README.md

 9. copy file "snowboydecoder.py" and "demo.py" from "snowboy/examples/Python3/snowboydecoder.py" to your project dictionary.
 10. You can now test snowboy by running "demo.py sources/models/snowboy.umdl" in command line.

-## Install AWS Lex bot
+### Install AWS Lex bot

 We use Lex for speech-to-text and intent classification.
 Other models are possible, such as speech-to-text models from Azure or Google cloud.
 However, you need to model the intent classification yourself.
 For example, a simple implementation is using regex.

+We boto3 to set Lex up, because we cannot do this with cloudformation.
 These are the steps to install the Lex bot:

 1. bla
 2. bla